Halloween Haunted Houses in Mississippi

 The Terror Test Haunted Attraction, 31 Industrial Parkway Rd, Lumberton, MS 39455

 The Terror Test features pyrotechnics, special effects, and movie quality sets.
 Many describe The Terror Test as the best haunted house in Mississippi.
-Tickets are $15.
-Visit any Friday and Saturday from September 20th through October 26th plus Sunday October 20th and 27th.
-The attraction is open Friday and Saturday from 7 pm to midnight.
-Sunday times are 6 pm to 10 pm.
+General Admission tickets are $15.
+Open Friday and Saturday nights starting on September 18th plus a few other nights in October.
+Also have a Black Out feature for 2015.

 Cedar Hill’s Haunted Farm – 8 Love Road, Hernando, Mississippi 38632

-Attraction is open October 4th, 5th, 11th, 12th, 18th, 19th, 25th and 26th.
+Attraction opens their 19th year on October 2nd.
 It is open 6 pm until 10 pm on Friday and Saturday nights.
-They feature a Haunted Hayride for $10 and a Trail of Terror for $10.
-Also new for 2013 is a Zombie paintball Apocalypse attraction for $10.
-They also have combo packages for savings starting at $20.
+They feature a Haunted Hayride for $12 and a Trail of Terror for $10.
+Also back for 2015 is a Zombie Paintball Apocalypse attraction for $10.
+They also have combo packages for savings starting at $25.
 During the day they also operate a pumpkin patch every day of the week.
 Website is gocedarhillfarm.
+This is a fantastic location where lots of birthday parties, weddings, and events are held.
+Their Country Kitchen serves great dinners.
+So plan on spending the day.

 The Dark Zone – 1501 W Government Street, Brandon, Mississippi